-No further action is recommended for the following place, which does not meet the threshold of local significance.
+No further action is recommended for the following places, which do not meet the threshold of local significance.

 LP Place No. Street Locality

 1 St. Cecelia's Catholic School, Church and Presbytery 37 Hillside Parade Glen Iris

 2 Belvoir 13 Peace Street Glen Iris

 3 House 50 Valley Parade Glen Iris